SolaceProducts/terraform-provider-solacebroker/docs/data-sources/dmr_cluster_link_attribute.md

 # solacebroker_dmr_cluster_link_attribute (Data Source)

-> This resource is not supported in production by Solace in this version.
+> This resource is not supported in production by Solace in this version, see [provider limitations](https://registry.terraform.io/providers/SolaceProducts/solacebroker/latest/docs#limitations).

 A Link Attribute is a key+value pair that can be used to locate a DMR Cluster Link, for example when using client certificate mapping.